kjon-life/kjon_django/README.md

 * Gunicorn is a Python WSGI HTTP Server for UNIX, perfect for serving Django projects in production
 * Postgres
 * WhiteNoise to serve static files
+* Authenticate with 2FA
 * GitHub Actions deploys main to dev automatically

 ### Tech stack:
 * Gunicorn
-* Post
+* Postgres
+* django-environ - separate local,dev,prod
-* Docker - for containerization
+* Docker - to package Django apps as image
-* flyctl - for manual deployment
+* flyctl - to build images, config toml, and deploy
 * GitHub Actions - for CI/CD
 * Fly.io - for the serverless hosting platform